The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Using Two Kernel Tricks to Reduce Computation Cost

-\textbf{SKIM-FA Interpretation.} In \cref{eq:skim_fa_weight}, $\eta_{|V|}^2$ quantifies the overall strength of $|V|$-way interactions by modifying the prior variance of all effects of order $|V|$. $\kappa_i$ plays the role of a "variable importance" measure for covariate $x_i$ by affecting the prior variance of all effects involving covariate $x_i$.
+\textit{SKIM-FA interpretation.} In \cref{eq:skim_fa_weight}, $\eta_{|V|}^2$ quantifies the overall strength of $|V|$-way interactions by modifying the prior variance of all effects of order $|V|$.
+Hence, $\eta_{|V|}$ plays an analogous role to the "global scale" in sparse Bayesian linear models; see, for example, \citet{finnish_prior, horse_prior, kit}. $\kappa_i$ plays the role of a "variable importance" measure for covariate $x_i$ by affecting the prior variance of all effects involving covariate $x_i$.
 Hence, if it turns out an effect involving $x_i$ is strong, the posterior of $\kappa_i$ will place high probability at large values (i.e., indicating that covariate $x_i$ has high "importance").
 Notice that if $\kappa_i = 0$, then the prior variance of $\Theta_V$ equals 0 whenever $i \in V$.
 Consequently, all effects involving $x_i$ will equal 0.
 Hence, we can perform variable selection in $O(p)$ time by just examining the sparsity pattern of $\kappa$ instead of in $O(p^Q)$ time using \cref{lem:kern_var_select}.
 In \cref{sec:alg_implement}, we show how we select our sparsity prior on $\kappa$.
-Finally, note that while we added more structure to the prior, we have not lost modeling flexibility; as long as $\prob(\kappa_i > 0)$ does not equal $0$, then the prior variance of $\Theta_V$ will be non-zero.
-Hence, our prior will have support on all of $\hilb_Q$.
+Finally, note that while we added more structure to the prior, we have not lost modeling flexibility; as long as $\prob(\kappa_i > 0)$ does not equal $0$, then the prior variance of $\Theta_V$ will be non-zero.\footnote{SKIM-FA considers all interactions of order $Q$ among selected covariates (i.e., does not assume sparsity in interactions between selected covariates).
+Specifically, suppose $\{x_1, x_2, x_3\}$ are selected and $Q=2$.
+Then, SKIM-FA considers all additive and pairwise effects between the first three covariates.
+If $f_{\{1, 2\}} = 0$, for example, then the posterior of $f_{\{1, 2\}}$ is non-zero because the prior on $\Theta_{\{1, 2\}}$ is drawn from a Gaussian distribution with non-zero variance.
+However, as $N$ increases, the posterior of $f_{\{1, 2\}}$ will be close to 0.} Hence, our prior will have support on all of $\hilb_Q$.

 \begin{ndefn} A \emph{SKIM-FA kernel} is a model selection kernel that can be written as

 for some $\kappa \in \R^p$ and $\eta \in \R^{Q + 1}$. \end{ndefn}

 \begin{nprop} For a SKIM-FA kernel, \cref{eqn:top_gen_bayes_model} can be replaced by \cref{eq:skim_fa_weight} in \cref{prop:model_select_bayes}. \end{nprop}